ghensley/blinkid-react-native-ios/README.md

 #### Podfile

 In your project, you will need to add MicroBlink.framework/MicroBlink framework.
-Go to your React Native iOS folder and create Podfile at the root of your project:
+Go to your **./NameOfYourProject/ios** folder and create Podfile at the root of your iOS project:

 ```ruby
 platform :ios, '8.0'